kwanjeeraw/grinnGUI/README.md

 # grinnGUI
 Graphical user interface for grinn R package

-Version: 1.1 (17 August 2015)
+Version: 1.2 (25 January 2016)

 Description
 =========
-grinnGUI is the graphical user interface for [grinn](https://github.com/kwanjeeraw/grinn) R package.
+grinnGUI is the graphical user interface for the R-based tool [Grinn](https://github.com/kwanjeeraw/grinn).
 The user interface is implemented using [Shiny](http://shiny.rstudio.com/) and runs on a web browser (Safari, Chrome, Firefox and etc.).
 ![demo](screenshot.png)